irfanalidv/UFL_London/README_Pred.md

 ![desire_value_diamong](https://user-images.githubusercontent.com/5808185/36060340-ac02c6e8-0e6d-11e8-8a57-0b5315974d24.PNG)

-#Hence this is the desire value for Diamond Club
+#Hence this is the desire point in time when a user should push a Diamond Club offer

 ![diamond_value](https://user-images.githubusercontent.com/5808185/36061063-9518c7a4-0e7a-11e8-94d5-8110f6e2443b.PNG)